Policy Number: 161

 C. Administrative Committees

 Audit Committee: The committee is a component of the university's risk management and internal control infrastructure.
 Its primary responsibilities are to assist the President in the oversight of the university's internal auditing function and the reporting of risk management and audit activities to UT System.
 Membership is determined by the President with input from the chief audit executive and includes external members and members of executive leadership.
+The chair of the audit committee is nominated by the President and approved by the chair of the UT System Audit, Compliance and Management Review Committee.

 Executive Compliance Committee: The committee provides advice and guidance to the President and the Chief Compliance Officer on the design and operation of the Institutional Compliance Program (“Program”).
 The Executive Compliance Committee functions as the principal policy-making and disciplinary action body for the Program.
 Membership is determined by the President with input from the Chief Compliance Officer.